Blazemeter/taurus/site/dat/docs/JMeter.md

 ## JMeter Location & Auto-Installation

-If there is no JMeter installed at the configured `path`, Taurus will attempt to install latest JMeter and Plugins into this location, by default `~/.bzt/jmeter-taurus/{version}/bin/jmeter`.
+If there is no JMeter installed at the configured `path`, Taurus will attempt to install the latest JMeter and Plugins into this location, by default `~/.bzt/jmeter-taurus/{version}/bin/jmeter`.
 You can change this setting to your preferred JMeter location (consider putting it into `~/.bzt-rc` file).
 All module settings that relates to JMeter path and auto-installing are listed below:
 ```yaml
 modules: